Geography

 Curriculum

 The BA Geography Honours degree comprises one compulsory course (the research project) and four elective courses.
+Each elective course carries 20 credits.
 You may select any four of the elective courses on offer.
 You may replace one elective course with a course of equivalent credits from another programme.

 GEOG4038A: Research project in Geography: Full Year, 40 credits

-GEOG4034A Water Challenges in South Africa, Block 1, 20 Credits (Prof Craig Sheridan)
+GEOG4034A: Water Challenges in South Africa IV, Block 1 (Prof Craig Sheridan)

 This course focuses on development geography and institutional approaches to cities in Africa, urbanisation, poverty, urban agriculture, management and growth in rapidly growing cities, infrastructure delivery, informal economy, development, and urban environmental issues.

-GEOG4015A Geographical Information Systems IV Block 2, 20 Credits (Dr Iqra Atif)
+GEOG4015A: Geographical Information Systems IV, Block 2 (Dr Iqra Atif)

 This course provides students with an advanced understanding of GIS through hands-on experience.
 The aim of the course is to develop the ability of the students to pre-process, analyse and critically assess a variety of datasets and apply the findings to a range of topics addressed by GIS professionals.
 The course will focus on in-depth knowledge of the sourcing of primary quantitative and qualitative data and their processing to create fundamental datasets for spatial analysis and problem solving.
 Students will learn to analyze surface terrain characteristics and derived properties (i.e. slope, hydrology, curvature), to create continuous surfaces from a set of points, analyze spatial patterns using geostatistical methods, and integrate GIS with remote sensing.

-GEOG4047A Air Pollution and Health Impacts IV, Block 2, 20 Credits (Dr Raeesa Moolla)
+GEOG4047A: Air Pollution and Health Impacts IV, Block 2 (Dr Raeesa Moolla)

 This course focuses on the reasons why environmental health issues occur, in a global and southern African context, and the relationships of these health impacts to aspects of the human and physical environments that can trigger, amplify, or moderate health risks and impacts.
 The course addresses the most common types of environmental health risks globally and locally (through contamination and pollution in air; through biogenic and anthropogenic emissions and pollution), their causes and controls, and uses case studies to analyse their impacts on the human and physical environments, including aspects of vulnerability and adaptation.
 Throughout, there is emphasis on predictability, risk and mitigation of environmental health risk hazard impacts, including their implications for modelling, management and policy.

-GEOG4045A Disaster Risk and Geohazards IV, Block 3, 20 Credits (Prof Jasper Knight)
+GEOG4045A: Disaster Risk and Geohazards IV, Block 3 (Prof Jasper Knight)

 This course focuses on the reasons why disasters occur in a global and southern African context, and the relationships of these disasters to aspects of the human and physical environments that can trigger, amplify, or moderate disaster risks and impacts.
 The course addresses the most common types of geohazards globally and locally (earthquakes, tsunamis, storm surges, river floods, droughts, soil erosion), their causes and controls, and uses case studies to analyse their impacts on the human and physical environments, including aspects of vulnerability and adaptation.
 Throughout, there is emphasis on predictability, risk and mitigation of hazard impacts, including their implications for modelling, management and policy.

-GEOG4033A Advanced GIS and Remote Sensing IV, Block 3, 20 Credits (Dr Cletah Shoko)
+GEOG4049A: Advanced Remote Sensing of Environment IV, Block 3 (Dr Cletah Shoko)

-This course provides students with an advanced understanding of the theory and practice of remote sensing.
-The aim of the course is to develop the ability of the students to acquire, pre-process, analyse and critically assess a variety of remotely sensed data in a wide variety of subject fields across the physical and social sciences such as monitoring vegetation health and productivity, mining, surface water, change detection and the mapping of contamination from sources such as acid mine drainage.
+This course offers students an advanced understanding of both the theory and practice of remote sensing.
+It aims to develop students' abilities to acquire, preprocess, analyze, and critically assess various types of remotely sensed data, as well as the quality of remotely sensed products.
+The course covers a wide range of applications across the physical and social sciences, including monitoring vegetation health and productivity, surface water analysis, and change detection.

-GEOG4044A Global Atmospheric Change IV, Block 4, 20 Credits (Prof Jennifer Fitchett)
+GEOG4044A: Global Environmental Change IV, Block 4 (Prof Jennifer Fitchett)

 The course explores Global Atmospheric Change through geologic time periods, from the Great Oxidation event, to the formation of the ozone layer and glacial-to interglacial cycles of carbon storage.
 Contemporary atmospheric change is then explored, first in the context of increasing concentrations of greenhouse gases, greenhouse gas sequestration, and projections for climate change under an altered atmospheric composition.
 Changes in Oxygen, Carbon and Nitrogen Stable Isotopes are explored as indicators of the changing contemporary atmosphere.
 This course will provide a detailed discussion into the contemporary debates regarding the Anthropocene: the timing of commencement, the impact of human activity on the atmosphere, and the absence of prior analogues of contemporary atmospheric and environmental conditions.